gedonizr6/noop/crimes.md

 - harm to personal life
 - harm to sexual life
 - censorship
-- Provoking to buy drugs
+- Provoking to buy and do drugs
 - wiretapping
 - device hacking
 - forced conceald therapy